-Your first year in law at the University of Ottawa will mark a challenging, rewarding and unique experience.
-In Orientation Week we will help you get acquainted with our faculty members, with the city of Ottawa, and with the colleagues and friends with whom you will be studying over the next three years.
+Your first year of law school at the University of Ottawa, will mark a challenging, rewarding and unique experience.
+During Orientation week we will help you get acquainted with faculty members, with the city of Ottawa, and with the colleagues and friends with whom you will be studying over the next three years.
 You will also be matched with an upper-year Peer Advisor to help facilitate your transition to law school and for continued academic success throughout the year.

 Over your first year of study, you will be instructed in six core areas of law as well as in alternative dispute resolution.
 They are:

 - Criminal Law and Procedure